akashpathak9587/flask-application/readme.md

 - **Recipe Details:** Users can view detailed information about each recipe, including its name, ingredients, cooking instructions, and an image.

-- **Save Favorites:** Users can save their favorite recipes for quick access in the future.

-- **User-Friendly Interface:** The website features an intuitive and user-friendly interface, making it easy for users to navigate and find the recipes they want.

 ## Usage

 1. **Search for Recipes:** Enter the ingredients you have in the search bar and click "Search."
 The website will display a list of recipes that match your ingredients.